Music Psychology in Education, Performance and Wellbeing (Distance Learning)

 Faculty of Arts and Humanities

-You will benefit from newly-written online materials, and from the department´s extensive resources of books and journals in music education.
+You will also benefit from newly-written online materials, and from the department’s extensive collection of electronic books and journals in music education.
 You will be assigned a personal tutor and dissertation supervisor who will support your learning throughout the course.

-Assessments take a variety of forms such as:
+Assessments take a variety of forms such as reports and essays.

 2:1 undergraduate degree.
 If your undergraduate degree is not in music, you’ll need to provide evidence of substantial engagement with music.